iansu/talks/talks/zero-dependency-clis/slides-v3.md

 You'll notice in each of these error cases that we get a pretty good and clear error message from parseArgs.

-**AFTER**

-Argument parsing is something the tooling group worked on for a long time.

-Lots of different people participated in shaping the API and implementing this feature.
-I helped a tiny bit and am one of many people that worked on this.

-Remember when I mentioned Yargs and Commander earlier?
-The maintainers of both of those projects worked on this package.

-**SCROLL DOWN**

 As I mentioned earlier, this is available in Node 18.3 but I believe it's also being backported to Node 16 very soon.
 -->